Connect with others who understand.

 What Are Psoriasis and Shingles?

-Plaque psoriasis — the most common type of psoriasis — usually appears as raised patches of skin that become scaly and inflamed.
+Plaque psoriasis is the most common type of psoriasis.
+It usually appears as raised patches of skin that become scaly and inflamed.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-Shingles, or herpes zoster, is a viral infection caused by the same virus that causes chickenpox (varicella).
+Shingles, or herpes zoster, is a viral infection caused by the same virus that causes chickenpox.
 This virus is called varicella zoster.
-When you first contract the virus, it causes chickenpox.
-The virus stays in your body after you heal and can reactivate later in life as shingles.
-The most common skin symptom of shingles is a painful, blistering rash on one side of the body — often on the torso.
+If you get chickenpox, the virus stays in your body after you heal.
+It can reactivate later in life as shingles.
+The most common skin symptom of shingles is a painful, blistering rash in a clearly defined area on one side of the body, often on the torso but can be on the face or the limbs as well.

 According to the Centers for Disease Control and Prevention (CDC), approximately 1 in 3 people in the United States will develop shingles.
 A person’s risk of developing shingles increases with age.

-Although shingles itself isn’t contagious, the virus is.
+Although shingles isn’t contagious, the virus is.
 If you have shingles blisters and spread the varicella-zoster virus to someone else, they may develop chickenpox if they haven’t already had the illness or the chickenpox vaccine.
-If the virus activates again later, they may develop shingles.
-Once the blisters have scabbed over and healed, the virus cannot be transmitted.
+Then, there’s a chance that the virus will activate again later, and they may develop shingles.
+Once the blisters have scabbed over and healed, the virus isn’t contagious anymore.

 Shingles is an infection caused by the same virus that causes chickenpox.
 The most common skin symptom is a painful, blistering rash on one side of the body, usually on the torso.
 (Adobe Stock)